oracle-livelabs/analytics-ai/introduction-to-data-science/oml-prep/oml-prep.md

     - Username: MLUSER1
     - Enter and confirm password: Oracle_12345
+    - Select OML to be on

     ![](images/create-ml-user.png)

- ## Task 3: Give access to data for MLUSER1
+## Task 3: Assign resources for MLUSER1

  1. Go back to the home page within Database Actions and select SQL